Spir0u/mav_thrust_testing/README.md

 ssh hal
 roscore

-# Start the listener
+# Start the talker

-Now we'll start a listener on hal, configuring ROS_MASTER_URI so that we use the master that was just started:
+Now we'll start a talker on hal, configuring ROS_MASTER_URI so that we use the master that was just started:

 ssh hal
 export ROS_MASTER_URI=http://hal:11311